Frequently Asked Questions

 I also accept FSA and HSA cards, which may be a benefit of your insurance plan.

 • Session times are variable, most of my clients set up a standing weekly or every-other-week appointments.
+I am occasionally able to offer a limited number of evening and weekend spots, availability of these can be discussed during a consultation call.

 • Regular attendance is critical to your progress and will make the most out of your investment.
 I only work with clients on a weekly or every-other-week basis.